joedolson/wp-accessibility/src/readme.txt

 [Suggest a change!](https://github.com/joedolson/wp-accessibility/issues/)

+= 2.1.2 =

+* Bug fix: Build error caused JS errors when not running in SCRIPT_DEBUG.

 = 2.1.1 =

 * Bug fix: Comparison of new stats to old stats didn't remove timestamp, so comparison was always false.